gionanita/gionanita/README.md

 # ⭐ Olá, eu sou a Giovanna!

 🎓 Estudante de Análise e Desenvolvimento de Sistemas
-💻 Caloura
 🔧 Explorando a linguagem C no momento

 ---